Tablescape I: Breakfast With The Girls

 What did I do?
 After I panicked, I remembered the beautiful bugambilia from our next-door neighbor that’s hanging on our fence (sorry, Mr. Hussein) and our olive trees.
 I grabbed my scissors and head outside hoping nobody would see this crazy lady cutting sprigs and flowers in her pjs at 10pm.

-For the buffet table (unfortunately I don’t have a good picture of it) I used mini bud vases and placed a little sprig of bugambilia on each one.
-And for the table were we would eat, I used two sets of four glasses in a metal basket that I bought at Burro in Venice and combined bugambillia and olive springs.
+For the buffet table (unfortunately, I don’t have a good picture of it) I used mini bud vases and placed a little sprig of Bugambilia on each one.
+And for the table where we would eat, I used two sets of four glasses in a metal basket that I bought at Burro in Venice and combined Bugambillia and olive springs.
 I also cut a little olive leaf for each plate to give a final touch.

 Another little detail that I always do when I host breakfast or brunches is to set a beverage station.
 I put my coffee machine with capsules, the milk frother, almond milk, and regular milk, Blue Bottle iced coffee (huge hit, a tip that I learned from my friend Kara), spa water, sparkling water, OJ, and if it’s brunch I add a bottle of champagne or prosecco, a bottle of rosé, and, of course, a selection of teas!

 Oh!
 Funny story: as I was setting up the coffee machine I found out that I didn’t have any capsules left (!!)
 Again, after I panicked and searched online where to order them overnight (nowhere, if you were wondering) I decided to keep asking for help and good thing I did, because one of the guests brought a handful of them.
 Note to self: it’s not a bad thing to ask for help.